cbfacademy-solutions/java-course-exercises/exercises/getting-started/README.md

 :hourglass: **Compile**

-In your terminal, navigate to the `exercises/getting-started` project folder.
+In your terminal, navigate to the `exercises/getting-started` directory.

 Execute this command to **compile** our Java program